Ainfiniti01/DevSphere/README.md

 MIT License

-Built with Alibaba Cloud Qwen
+Built with ❤️ using Alibaba Cloud Qwen-Plus

 Built for Global AI Hackathon 2026